bjpolzin/exploratory_wgcna_pipeline/README.md

 The third module iterates through the specified soft-threshold powers, creating networks, calculating module eigengenes and correlations, and exporting the results.
 The module generates dendrogram plots, module-trait relationship plots, correlation and p-value tables, and hub genes for each power.
 The results are saved in separate directories for each power under the `results` directory.

 ## Output <a name="output"></a>
-The pipeline generates the following output files in automatically generated folders:
+The pipeline generates the following output files in automatically generated directories:

 * Soft-threshold plots (PDF)
 * Dendrogram plots (PNG)